Fisher's exact test: p-value tests

 For a two-tailed test we must also consider tables that are equally extreme, but in the opposite direction.
 Unfortunately, classification of the tables according to whether or not they are 'as extreme' is problematic.
 An approach used by the fisher.test function in R is to compute the p-value by summing the probabilities for all tables with probabilities less than or equal to that of the observed table.
 In the example here, the 2-sided p-value is twice the 1-sided value—but in general these can differ substantially for tables with small counts, unlike the case with test statistics that have a symmetric sampling distribution.

+Applications

+Fisher's exact test is a standard tool in genomics for identifying statistically under- or over-represented sets of genes.
+For example, sets of differentially expressed genes can be tested for significant overlap with predefined functional categories such as Gene Ontology terms, providing insight into biological processes that may be implicated in an experiment.

+In text analytics, Fisher's exact test has been used to quantify whether a given word is statistically associated with a particular document within a corpus.
+The negative logarithm of the resulting p-value has been shown to be closely related to the TF–IDF term-weighting scheme from information retrieval.